Butch Walker: Solo

 On March 27, 2020, Walker premiered the first promo track for his upcoming album named American Love Story, which was set to be released on May 8.
 The song "Pretty Crazy" was released on social media and streaming services.

-On July 25, 2022, Walker released the music video for "Holy Water Hangover" off his upcoming tenth studio album Butch Walker as...Glenn.
+On July 25, 2022, Walker released the music video for "Holy Water Hangover" off his then upcoming tenth studio album Butch Walker as...Glenn.
 The album was released on August 26 of the same year.

 Productions and collaborations

 Walker has penned choruses for artists ranging from Frank Turner to Fall Out Boy.
 He has produced and composed multiple Pink records and songs including "Leave Me Alone (I'm Lonely)" from I'm Not Dead, "Bad Influence" from Funhouse, and "Heartbreak Down" from Greatest Hits...
 So Far!!!

 In 2019 he co-produced Green Day's Father of All Motherfuckers, which debuted at number four on the US Billboard 200.

 Walker worked with Weezer on their albums Raditude and Pacific Daydream.
 Walker was mentioned working with the band during a radio interview with 99X.
 Walker co-wrote and produced several songs on Raditude, including the first single, "(If You're Wondering If I Want You To) I Want You To", which hit number two on the Modern Rock Chart.

 In 2007, Walker provided guest vocals on Fall Out Boy's third record Infinity on High, on the track, "You're Crashing, but You're No Wave", and co-produced the track "Don't You Know Who I Think I Am?" with singer Patrick Stump.
 He also made a brief cameo in the video for "This Ain't A Scene, It's An Arms Race".
 In 2012, Walker produced Fall Out Boy's fifth studio album Save Rock and Roll, which debuted at number one on the U.S. Billboard 200, earning the band's second career number one.

 In 2010, Walker also helped to write and produce Panic!
 At The Disco's album, Vices & Virtues.
 Preceded by the lead single, "The Ballad of Mona Lisa", the album debuted at number seven on the Billboard 200 selling 56,000 copies within its first week.
 The album has sold 750,000 copies worldwide.